NukeBase

 Custom Claims

 Custom claims let you attach arbitrary data (roles, permissions, plan tiers, etc.) to a user's auth record.
-Claims are available in security rules and wsFunction callbacks via admin.claims.
+Claims are available in security rules and callable functions via admin.claims.

 Managing claims from app.js